Carwai Seto: Princeton University

+International competition highlights

+Representing the Halifax Aquatic Club in her early career on December 1, 1989, Carwai swam a 1:11.35 for the 100-meter breaststroke, placing third and a 1:05.94 in the 100-meter IM placing fourth at the World Cup Short Course at the Centre Claud Robillard Pool in Montreal.
+Representing the Halifax club again on May 6-7, 1989, at the Atlantic Canada Cup Swim Meet, she won both the 100 and 200 breaststroke and the 400 meter Individual Medley in New Brunswick.

+She swam in the 1990 Asian Games.
 She held the Taiwanese record of 2:38.93 in the 200 m breaststroke from 1989 until 2004, when it was broken by Lin Man-hsu.
 She later set the Taiwanese record of 1:13.33 in the 100 m breaststroke at the 1991 Pan Pacific Swimming Championships, which stood until 2005 when it was broken by Tong Yu-chia.

-Subsequent career
+Post-swimming career

-Seto entered Princeton University in 1991.
-She subsequently received a Master of Education from Lesley University in Massachusetts, and taught math and science at various elementary and schools in Massachusetts, Maryland, and California.
-In 2013, she joined the faculty of Black Pine Circle (Upper) School in Berkeley, California where she teaches math.
+She received a Master of Education from Lesley University in Boston, Massachusetts, and taught math and science at various elementary and middle schools in Massachusetts, Maryland, and California.
+In 2013, she joined the faculty of Black Pine Circle (Upper) School in Berkeley, California, where she taught math.